mysteriumnetwork/documentation/content/user-guide/index.md

 ```

 In addition to downloading and installing our Node using either of these commands will also
-install additional required dependencies like WireGuard and OpenVPN if you dont have them already.
+install additional required dependencies like WireGuard and OpenVPN if you don't have them already.

 ### Configure the services